 Ferron - Green River is a very small town located in the state of Utah.
 With a population of 3,164 people and just one neighborhood, Ferron - Green River is the 119th largest community in Utah.

-Ferron - Green River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Ferron - Green River isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ferron - Green River are a mix of both white- and blue-collar jobs.
 Overall, Ferron - Green River is a town of service providers, sales and office workers, and managers.
 There are especially a lot of people living in Ferron - Green River who work in maintenance occupations (13.20%), management occupations (11.02%), and sales jobs (9.08%).

 As is often the case in a small town, Ferron - Green River doesn't have a public transportation system that people use for their commute.